odan/odan.github.io/_posts/2017-12-16-creating-and-downloading-excel-files-with-slim.md

 ## Downloading CSV files

-Creating an CSV file is even simpler.
+Creating an CSV file is much simpler.

 ```php
 use Slim\Http\Request;